ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

 ### Notes

 Most of this work experience was gained through the University of Waterloo co-op program, where we would alternate between school and work each 4 months for throughout our degree.
 This also included a 4-month work experience as a **Robotics & Space Operations Intern @ MDA**.
-You can learn more about my co-op work experiences through an [article](https://uwaterloo.ca/co-operative-education/blog/post/co-op-time-try-things) the University of Waterloo co-op prgram wrote about me.
+You can learn more about my co-op work experiences through an [article](https://uwaterloo.ca/co-operative-education/blog/post/co-op-time-try-things) the University of Waterloo co-op program wrote about me.
 I then also worked for my University directly during most of my in-person school terms.
+Note that so far, most of my non co-op term work has been part-time.

+PART TIME

 ## Volunteer Experience